avo-hq/docs.avohq.io/docs/2.0/customization.md

 ## Home path

-When a user clicks your logo inside Avo or goes to the `/avo` url, they will be redirected to one of your resources.
-You might want to change that path to be something else like a custom page.
+When a user clicks your logo inside Avo or goes to the `/avo` URL, they will be redirected to one of your resources.
+You might want to change that path to something else, like a custom page.
 You can do that with the `home_path` configuration.

 ```ruby{2}
 Avo.configure do |config|